-Pushback Procedures: The Department requires a minimum ground crew of three (3) persons including two wing walkers during aircraft pushbacks.
-Wing walkers shall use lighted wands during hours of darkness and inclement weather.
+Pushback Procedures: The Department requires a minimum ground crew of three (3) persons including two wing walkers during Aircraft pushbacks.
+Wing walkers shall use lighted wands during hours of darkness, inclement weather and for marshalling at the gate areas

-- Prior to pushback, the ground crew should be alert and ensure that all vehicles yield to aircraft crossing the VSR. - Vehicles shall wait for the aircraft, tug and ground crew to clear the VSR before proceeding. - Vehicles shall not proceed in the VSR if an aircraft pushback operation (marshaller and tug/aircraft) covers both sides of the VSR.
+- Prior to pushback, the ground crew should be alert and ensure that all vehicles yield to Aircraft crossing the VSR. - Vehicles shall wait for the Aircraft, tug and ground crew to clear the VSR before proceeding. - Vehicles shall not proceed in the VSR if an Aircraft pushback operation (marshaller and tug/Aircraft) covers both sides of the VSR.

-During aircraft pushback, the aircraft shall be positioned on the taxiway or taxilane so that it is parallel to, and centered on the taxiway or taxilane centerline.
+During Aircraft pushback, the Aircraft shall be positioned on the taxiway or taxilane so that it is parallel to, and centered on the taxiway or taxilane centerline.
 Pushback and engine start into a construction area is prohibited.

-Prior to commencing pushback operations, the ground crew should be alert to vehicle traffic near the aircraft and stop traffic as required.
-When it is safe to do so, the ground crew should motion or direct vehicle traffic to pass behind the aircraft to avoid vehicle congestion and delays on the VSR.
+Prior to commencing pushback operations, the ground crew should be alert to vehicle traffic near the Aircraft and stop traffic as required.
+When it is safe to do so, the ground crew should motion or direct vehicle traffic to pass behind the Aircraft to avoid vehicle congestion and delays on the VSR.

-Once the ground crew receives the clearance from the flight crew to initiate pushback, the ground crew should conduct a visual check for vehicle traffic near the aircraft.
+Once the ground crew receives the clearance from the flight crew to initiate pushback, the ground crew should conduct a visual check for vehicle traffic near the Aircraft.
 After completing this visual check and determining that the area is clear, the ground crew may commence pushback.

-While the aircraft is being pushed back, ground vehicles shall stop and wait for the aircraft to clear the VSR before proceeding.
+While the Aircraft is being pushed back, ground vehicles shall stop and wait for the Aircraft to clear the VSR before proceeding.

-Due to the close proximity of the vehicle service road and loading docks, when pushing back with an engine started at idle, wing walkers must stop traffic in the VSR before pushing the aircraft back.
+Due to the close proximity of the vehicle service road and loading docks, when pushing back with an engine started at idle, wing walkers must stop traffic in the VSR before pushing the Aircraft back.

-After an aircraft has been pushed back, all vehicle operators should be alert for the pushback tug returning to the gate area.
+After an Aircraft has been pushed back, all vehicle operators should be alert for the pushback tug returning to the gate area.
 Ground crews returning to the gate have the right-of-way and all personnel must exercise caution.
 Signs of imminent gate arrival include the following (Figure 3):

-- Ground crew assembling in a gate area.

-- The jet bridge amber beacon is on and flashing.

-- All aircraft doors and hatches are closed.

-- All ground support equipment and the jetbridge are moved away from the aircraft. - A tug and tow bar are attached to the nose wheel of the aircraft. - Chocks have been removed from aircraft tires. - The tug driver is seated and wing walkers are positioned. - The aircraft anti-collision light (red beacon) is on and flashing.
+- · Ground crew assembling in a gate area. - The jet bridge amber beacon is on and flashing. - All Aircraft doors and hatches are closed. - All ground support equipment and the jetbridge are moved away from the Aircraft. - A tug and tow bar are attached to the nose wheel of the Aircraft. - Chocks have been removed from Aircraft tires. - The tug driver is seated and wing walkers are positioned. - The Aircraft anti-collision light (red beacon) is on and flashing.

-Radio Contact: All aircraft operating into or out of the Airport must be equipped with two-way radios and aircraft shall establish radio contact with FAA Air Traffic Control Tower prior to taxiing, moving, landing, or taking off.
+Radio Contact: All Aircraft operating into or out of the Airport must be equipped with two-way radios and Aircraft shall establish radio contact with FAA Air Traffic Control Tower prior to taxiing, moving, landing, or taking off.
 In the event of radio equipment failure, the air traffic control tower may use light gun signals for communication.

-Refusal of Clearance: The Director may delay or restrict any flight or other operations at SMF and may refuse takeoff clearance to any aircraft for a violation of the Airport Rules and Regulations or for any reason that may be unsafe to persons or property.
+Refusal of Clearance: The Director and designees may delay or restrict any flight or other operations at SMF and may refuse takeoff clearance to any Aircraft for a violation of the Airport Rules and Regulations or for any reason that may be unsafe to persons or property.

-West Ramp Arrivals: All aircraft utilizing West Ramp Spots 56 - 60 & F1 are required to tow in and out from their respective parking locations.
-Each aircraft will taxi up to, and stop short of, their parking locations, aligned along Taxilane B2 centerline.
-Engines must be shut down and aircraft towed in to their final parking location.
-When pushing back for departure, each aircraft is to push back and pull forward to the "ENGINE START LINE" prior to starting engines.
+West Ramp Arrivals: All Aircraft utilizing West Ramp Spots 56 - 60 & F1 are required to tow in and out from their respective parking locations.
+Each Aircraft will taxi up to, and stop short of, their parking locations, aligned along Taxilane B2 centerline.
+Engines must be shut down and Aircraft towed in to their final parking location.
+When pushing back for departure, each Aircraft is to push back and pull forward to the "ENGINE START LINE" prior to starting engines.